timofeysie/flabellifolia/README.md

 So created a quick black theme, and removed the header and ion-content part of the owl page to try and make the flashlight draggable on the device.
 See how it goes.

+Unfortunately, it doesn't work for drag.
+Run the ionic serve again and it responds to mouse movement.

+Thinking about creating a directive like [this one](https://www.joshmorony.com/building-an-absolute-drag-directive-in-ionic-2/) to do the drag right.

 ## Spinning the cube